scottytoohotty21/MovePilot-App/SCRIPT_MAP.md

   5. Keep PDF wording and layout unchanged until the duplicate flow is stable.
 - Verified `js/app.js` still passes JavaScript syntax checking after adding PDF/export labels.

+## Pass 9 PDF Audit

+No PDF behaviour was changed in this pass.
+The goal was to identify the moving parts before touching the fragile tablet-compatible export flow.

+### Active buttons in `index.html`

+- `Review / Print PDF` calls `printListedInventoryPdf()`.
+- `Share PDF` calls `shareListedInventoryPdf()`.
+- `Save PDF to Device` is currently commented out in the HTML, so the button is not visible.
+- `pdf-ready-overlay` is the active PDF-ready pop-up used by the current share flow.
+- `listed-pdf-ready-overlay` still exists in the HTML and calls the same close/share names, but the current code opens `pdf-ready-overlay`, not this older/alternate modal.

+### Active PDF content helpers

+- `getPrintableListedSections(items)` builds the listed inventory room/section tables.
+- `getPrintableMaterialsHtml(materials)` builds the materials block.
+- `getPrintableResponsibilitiesHtml(summary, items)` builds exclusions and customer responsibility PDF content.
+- `getPrintableCrewInstructionsHtml(items)` builds crew instruction PDF content.
+- `getListedInventoryDownloadCss()` supplies the PDF-only styling used by the generated download/share document.
+- `makeSafePdfFilenamePart(value)` cleans customer/reference text for PDF filenames.
+- `isOldTablet()` and `getHtml2CanvasScale()` are still part of the Android/tablet compatibility path.

+### Active PDF flows

+- `shareListedInventoryPdf()` creates the PDF blob for sharing, stores it in `listedInventoryPreparedSharePayload`, opens `pdf-ready-overlay`, and calls `bindPdfShareButton(pdfFile)`.
+- The later `sharePreparedListedInventoryPdf(event)` is the active version because it appears after the older function with the same name.
+It hands off to `tryShareListedInventoryPdfFromGesture(...)`.
+- The later `saveListedInventoryPdfToDevice()` is the active version because it appears after the older function with the same name.
+The visible save button is currently commented out, but this function still exists.
+- `printListedInventoryPdf()` is the review/print fallback.
+It uses a browser print window instead of the html2pdf download path.
+- `tryShareListedInventoryPdfFromGesture(...)`, `bindPdfShareButton(...)`, `triggerListedInventoryDownload(...)`, `preparePdfDownloadLink(...)`, and the share-toast helpers are active support code for the newer share/download fallback.

+### Duplicate/superseded areas to handle carefully

+- `sharePreparedListedInventoryPdf()` is defined twice.
+The first version is labelled "Safe Share Function", but the later version overrides it in the browser.
+- `saveListedInventoryPdfToDevice()` is defined twice.
+The later version overrides the first version in the browser.
+- The older duplicate share/save functions should not be deleted yet.
+First compare them against the active later versions and confirm nothing useful was lost, especially older Android download fallback behaviour.
+- There are two PDF-ready overlays in the HTML.
+Before removing either one, confirm which overlay appears during real tablet testing.

+### Recommended next PDF cleanup step

+Compare the duplicate share/save functions line by line, then remove only the truly superseded copies.
+After that, test:

+1. Share PDF on desktop/browser.
+2. Download PDF from the ready modal.
+3. Review / Print PDF.
+4. Same flow on the older Android tablet.

 ## Principle For The Next Pass

 Keep all existing function names in global scope for now.
 The HTML still uses inline handlers such as `onclick="..."`, so renaming or wrapping functions too early could break buttons.